 · Between my interests and values and those of search and rescue personnel who might end up risking their lives for me;

-· Between my interests and values and those of taxpayers who will likely foot most of the bill if something serious happens to me while soloing (Side Issue: Should I be billed if I cost taxpayers money because I was soloing?).
+· Between my interests and values and those of taxpayers who will likely foot most of the bill if something serious happens to me while soloing; [Side Issue: Should I be billed if I cost taxpayer money because I was soloing?]

 · Between a highly self-oriented society (especially when compared to other cultures) and those who believe strongly in the importance of family and community and in working and playing together.

-What About Solo Hikers Having No Responsibilities to Others?
+What About Solo Hikers with No Responsibilities to Others?

 I do not carry a PLB - for no end of reasons.
 However, if one had responsibilities that exceeded ones desires to adventure on the edge, which could not be resolved by carrying accidental death insurance, then it would be wise to consider it.
 But since I don't have children, sick parents, a girlfriend who I exclusively can care for, a farm, my own business with great employees, or my youth to protect, i am pretty free of further responsibility as to what happens to me beyond the immediate physical consequences.
 Having lived a long and gloriously blessed life, if I go into the woods someday, and do not come out, well that will be a fine day too.
 I don't even tell my family where i am exactly trying to go, so rescue is not an option.
 Some individuals may not have orchestrated their lives in like manner and for them, a PLB may be the magical item that allows them to explore the remoter corners of our world.
 So see, for some people it's the wings of freedom, while for others it is a ball and chain.

 I see no obvious answer or response to this scenario.
 Since I have multiple responsibilities to others, I have a hard time even wrapping my head around it.
 For those who can at least relate to this scenario (i.e., minimal responsibilities to others?), what is your response?